ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Postconditions:**

-None
+None.

 **Flow:**

 1. Invoke get EHR service by a random ehr_id
-2. The result should be negative, like "EHR with ehr_id doesn't exist"
+2. The result should be negative, related to "EHR with ehr_id doesn't exist"

 #### B.3.d.
 Alternative flow 3: Get non existing EHR by subject_id